The moderate-minded writer: Finding my voice as an intellectual in a climate of extremes

 “As supple as it is subtle,” the book has been “the imaginative mind of the Enlightenment, the inventive mind of the Industrial Revolution, even the subversive mind of Modernism,” wrote Carr.

-He could no longer read books; his mind and fingers “twitched for a keyboard,” feeling as if he was living in a “constant cacophonous crowd of words and images, sounds and ideas, emotions and tirades — a wind tunnel of deafening, deadening noise.”
+But his experience took a severe toll on his psyche, relationships, and health.
+He could no longer read books, his mind and fingers “twitched for a keyboard,” and he suffered from chronic respiratory infections.
+Even though Sullivan spent every day alone at a computer, he felt like he was in a “constant cacophonous crowd of words and images, sounds and ideas, emotions and tirades – a wind tunnel of deafening, deadening noise.”

-Sullivan quit his blog and embarked on a months-long recovery that started with a silent meditation retreat.
-He eventually returned to long-form journalism at New York magazine.
-He currently writes a weekly essay at Substack, where he hosts a weekly podcast conversation with other intellectuals and writers.
+In 2015, Sullivan quit his blog and embarked on a months-long recovery that began with a silent meditation retreat.
+He then returned to long-form journalism as a columnist at New York magazine.

-As a professor, over the past decade, I have noticed that an increasing number of students seem to have very little experience with the deep reading of challenging books beyond what might be required in a course.
-As a result, those who avoid reading for its own sake typically lack basic skills related to analytical reasoning, perspective-taking, and persuasion.
+Researchers, for example, find that college students today have far less experience than past generations with the deep reading of challenging books beyond what might be required in a course.
+As a result, those who avoid reading for its own sake may lack basic skills related to analytical reasoning, perspective-taking, and persuasion.

-This is a deeply worrying trend for multiple reasons.
-Absent the ability to read deeply, reason analytically, or argue effectively, generations of college students are at risk of missing out on the most essential skills needed to sustain a liberal democracy.
+As a professor, I find this worrying for multiple reasons.
+Without the ability to read deeply, reason analytically, or argue effectively, generations of college students risk missing out on the essential skills needed to sustain a liberal democracy.

-In 2019, realizing that the cost of us zipping around online is an increase in sectarian polarization and a loss in our depth of thinking, I began experimenting with different techniques for minimizing the time I spent online.
+In 2019, realizing that the cost of us zipping around online is an increase in sectarian polarization and a loss in our depth of thinking, I began experimenting with different techniques for minimizing my time online.

 I started by writing out a very long password in a notebook so that when logging on to Twitter or Facebook, I had to do so with a specific intention and purpose.
 On the latter platform, I also pared down my list of "friends" from more than 800 to just sixty-five, half of whom were relatives.

-But even when we try to use social media minimally and mindfully, we run up against an impossible task, as the Silicon Valley start-up investor Roger McNamee writes.12 Tech companies have recruited some of the world's brightest minds to create an unbeatable chess game in which we battle artificial intelligence and algorithms with almost perfect information about us — machine learning tools employed with the specific intention of keeping us addicted to distraction.
+But even when we try to use social media minimally and mindfully, we run up against an impossible task, as the Silicon Valley start-up investor Roger McNamee writes.
+Tech companies have recruited some of the world's brightest minds to create an unbeatable chess game in which we battle artificial intelligence and algorithms with almost perfect information about us — machine learning tools that aim to keep us addicted to distraction.12

-So, realizing the battle that all of us are losing, I permanently deleted my Facebook and Twitter accounts after a few months.
+So, realizing the battle we all are losing, after a few months, I permanently deleted my Facebook and Twitter accounts after a few months.

-Shifting my reading back to print has enabled me to be alone with my thoughts, wrestling with uncertainties and complexities, scrutinizing my assumptions and beliefs.
+Shifting my reading back to print has enabled me to be alone with my thoughts, wrestle with uncertainties and complexities, and scrutinize my assumptions and beliefs.

 At the time, I was reading the Roman stoic Seneca, who, around 50 CE, as a busy senator and advisor to emperors, still reserved time for the life of the mind as a prolific philosopher and essayist, influencing countless subsequent generations of intellectuals and writers.